 Articles by Cultural Confidence

 • Happy New Year – When?
-Cultural Variations Across History and Geographyby Anna Katrina Davey, Principal & Founder at Cultural Confidence
+Cultural Variations Across History and Geographyby Anna Katrina Davey, Cultural Expert | Founder, Cultural Confidence

 Defining and celebrating the beginning of the New Year has always been subject to cultural variations.
 Until 1752, colonial America along with Britain celebrated the beginning of the New Year on March 25th, i.e. Lady Day, in Christian tradition the day that Mary found out about her pregnancy.
 They also still used the Julian calendar, […]